datacarpentry/image-processing/episodes/08-connected-components.md

 ~~~
 {: .output}

-The pixels are organized in a rectangular grid.
+The pixels are organised in a rectangular grid.
 In order to understand pixel neighborhoods
 we will introduce the concept of "jumps" between pixels.
 The jumps follow two rules: